 While mathematics can often be abstract, each student has opportunities to use classroom-gained knowledge in a variety of practical applications.
 This approach, combined with Lycoming's personalized learning environment, has proven to be a major benefit for our graduates.

-Our weekly mathematics colloquium offers students the opportunity to investigate advanced topics on their own, and make effective presentations within the department and the college community; our Writing Across the Curriculum program helps students to acquire skill in precise and effective mathematical writing; our extensive use of mathematical software keeps students competitive in the rapidly changing world of technology; and our average class size of eleven and full-time staff of six guarantees students personal attention and partnerships in learning.
+Our weekly mathematics colloquium offers students the opportunity to investigate advanced topics on their own, and make effective presentations within the department and the college community; our Writing Program helps students to acquire skill in precise and effective mathematical writing; our extensive use of mathematical software keeps students competitive in the rapidly changing world of technology; and our average class size of eleven and full-time staff of six guarantees students personal attention and partnerships in learning.